Plan your visit to the Pinakothek der Moderne!

 From 15.06.2021 visits of groups with max.
 7 persons incl. guide are possible from DI to FR in compliance with the measures listed here.
 Please book the desired number of tickets via München Ticket.
 A registration of the visit at the visitor service is thus not necessary.
 If you would like to book a guided tour, please complete the booking form at www.pinakothek.de/besuch.
 If you have any further questions, please contact the Visitor Service (firstname.lastname@example.org).

 Can I check items of clothing and bags?

 Only a limited number of lockers are available.
 Larger pieces of luggage may not be able to be stored.
 1- or 2-euro coins are required for the lockers.

 Are audio guides still available?

 Unfortunately, at the Pinakothek der Moderne there is currently no audio guide available.

 Are there guided tours?

-The museum shop in the Pinakothek der Moderne is open exclusively to visitors with time slot tickets, subject to the hygiene requirements announced on site.
+The museum shops and cafés are open, subject to the hygiene requirements announced on site.